sarnold/freelight-u-sdk/README.md

     BeagleV # bootm ${ramdisk_addr_r}

+### Local toolchain override

+If you already built (or downloaded) a proper toolchain, for now you can override the following make variables:

+	target=riscv64-unknown-linux-gnu RVPATH=$PATH target_gcc=/usr/bin/riscv64-unknown-linux-gnu-gcc CROSS_COMPILE=riscv64-unknown-linux-gnu- make uboot

 ## Running on BeagleV ##

 After the BeagleV™ is properly connected to the serial port cable, network cable and power cord turn on the power from the wall power socket to power on the BeagleV™ and you will see the startup information as follows: